Kac-Rice inspired approach to non-Hermitian random matrices

 \subsubsection{Rank-one additive perturbation of complex Ginibre matrices}

-For a general complex matrix $A$ the formula Eq. (\ref{MainJPDadditivedef}) is explicit for any finite $N$ but working with it may be practically challenging.
-In this section we study the first general-$N$ non-trivial case beyond $A=0$, namely a rank-one {\it non-normal} deformation parametrized by a single complex eigenvalue $a\in \mathbb{C}$ and two complex vectors: the left ${\bf l}$ and the right ${\bf r}$ so that
+In this section we discuss results for another special case of a non-trivial additive deformation of complex Ginibre matrices allowing more explicit treatment for all $N$ and eventually in the limit $N\to \infty$.
+This is a {\it rank-one non-normal} perturbation parametrized by a single complex eigenvalue $a\in \mathbb{C}$ and two complex vectors: the left ${\bf l}$ and the right ${\bf r}$ so that

-For such deformations one can show after straightforward but lengthy manipulations (see Appendix E) that Eq. (\ref{MainJPDadditivedef}) implies \begin{proposition} Let A be given as in Eq.(\ref{rank_one_gen}).
+For such deformations of Ginibre matrices one can show after straightforward but lengthy manipulations (see Appendix E) the validity of the following \begin{proposition} Let A be given as in Eq.(\ref{rank_one_gen}).
 The corresponding JPD then takes the form